 Column Description State The state of the SQL Server support service.
 The possible values are: Stopped, Paused, Running, Not Installed, Not Configured, and Configured.
 State Changed The time and date that the state of the service last changed.
 Service The SQL Server service name.
-The support services monitored by Foglight for SQL Server are as follows: SQL Server Agent DTC Full Text Search OLAP Services SQL Server Mail Integration Service Report Service Browser Services Writer Services ADH Service
+The support services monitored by Foglight for SQL Server are as follows: SQL Server Agent DTC: This is only supported for SQL Servers running on Windows plaftorm.
+Full Text Search OLAP Services SQL Server Mail Integration Service Report Service Browser Services Writer Services ADH Service